 - Construction and/or modification of the following residential, commercial, industrial or public structures that results in permanent and temporary disturbance totaling no more than 1/10-acre of freshwater wetland adjacent areas:

-- Water wells limited to serve an individual residence and not municipal or commercial wells
+- Water wells limited to serve an individual residence but not municipal or commercial wells;

-- Fencing installed at least 5 feet from the wetland boundary
+- Fencing installed at least 5 feet from the wetland boundary; and

 - Infrastructure associated with single-family renewable energy projects including solar photovoltaics, solar water heating, geothermal systems, and battery energy storage systems.

-- Temporary access roads and/or laydown areas in the wetland adjacent area where no woody vegetation above 3 inches diameter at breast height is cleared.
+- Temporary access roads and/or laydown areas in the wetland adjacent area that results in no more than 1/4-acre of temporary disturbance and where no woody vegetation above 3 inches diameter at breast height is cleared.

-- Selective vegetation cutting, hazard tree removal and/or removal of dead ash trees not including clear cutting.
+- Selective cutting and hazard tree removal of any species and/or removal of dead ash trees not including clear cutting.

-- Cutting of trees or other vegetation in the wetland adjacent area necessary to complete any other authorized activity in this permit within the disturbance thresholds identified except where prohibited.
+- Cutting of trees or other vegetation in the wetland adjacent area necessary to complete any other authorized activity in this permit within the disturbance thresholds identified except where prohibited in Authorized Activity 5 and Authorized Activity 6.

-- Drilling test wells for sampling including geotechnical borings and piezometer installation.
-Test wells for mineral exploration are not covered under this general permit.
+- Drilling test wells for sampling including geotechnical borings and piezometer installation, and other temporary water measurement devices using mechanized equipment.
+Test wells for mineral exploration or the testing of water supply wells are not covered under this General Permit.

 - Routine beach replenishment, regrading, and/or cleaning that does not expand the existing footprint of the beach.

-- Removal of debris and existing structures in a freshwater wetland or freshwater wetland adjacent area for the purpose of wetland restoration or where necessary to complete any other authorized activity in this permit.
+- Removal of debris and existing structures in a freshwater wetland or freshwater wetland adjacent area for the purpose of debris removal or where necessary to complete any other Authorized Activity in this General Permit.

 Exclusions